 Most injuries to drivers and passengers are caused by contact with the steering wheel, dashboard, windscreen and the sides and roof of the vehicle.
 Lap and shoulder belts prevent severe injury in the majority of crashes.

 Driving without a seatbelt has been illegal since 1971.
-The penalty for not wearing a seatbelt is a $300 on the spot fine and drivers lose three demerit points.
+The penalty for not wearing a seatbelt is a $300 and three demerit points.

 It is important to check the condition of your seatbelts regularly.
 Make sure:

 - Belts are not twisted, frayed or cut

 - Retractors work well – the seatbelt should pull out smoothly and be fully retracted when not in use